 The RTI/ARS and Purdue projects commenced in January 2020.
 Practitioners can expect reports on the developed technologies within the next few years.

 To help community corrections officers meet individuals’ criminogenic needs before they recidivate.
-Officers are supervising larger caseloads of more at-risk offenders while trying to combat historically high recidivism rates.
+Officers are supervising larger caseloads of more at-risk individuals while trying to combat historically high recidivism rates.
 NIJ has begun work on developing technological solutions to provide community supervision officers with a much-needed force multiplier to enhance and scale effective supervision strategies.
-With this new technology, jurisdictions can experiment with corrections reform while promoting successful reentry of more high-risk offenders.
+With this new technology, jurisdictions can experiment with corrections reform while promoting successful reentry of more high-risk individuals.

 Sidebar: Leveraging Big Data to Help Offenders in Need

 While NIJ awaits AI solutions from the research teams, it will continue to engage the scientific community to rigorously evaluate reentry programs and refine algorithms for assessing risk.
 Those new resources will help triage services to those reentering individuals most in need.
 Trying to predict who is likely to fail on probation or parole is not new: risk assessment systems have evolved from structured judgment, to actuarial risk assessments using static risk factors only, to the inclusion of dynamic factors such as successful completion of programming.
 Now, the corrections field is primed for a fourth generation of risk assessment systems incorporating machine-learning algorithms.

 Emerging state-of-the-art AI algorithms and their applied technology will be able to sift through massive amounts of information to allow community supervision officers to home in on those individuals most likely to recidivate within each respective risk category.
 Moreover, the identities of those most likely to recidivate may be constantly changing as individuals encounter different personal and environmental triggers while navigating their reentry.

 The use of risk assessments is continuing to diffuse throughout the criminal justice system.
 With the incorporation of dynamic factors, community supervision officers assess people more frequently to gauge how their individual recidivism risk may have changed, particularly through participation in reentry programming.
-Yet an individual offender’s criminogenic needs, even with the inclusion of recently updated dynamic risk factors, present only a portion of the factors that lead to a specific re-offense.
+Yet an individual's criminogenic needs, even with the inclusion of recently updated dynamic risk factors, present only a portion of the factors that lead to a specific re-offense.